bhisaac/5eFP/5eFP-SRD.md

 ### Feature: Shelter of the Faithful

 As an acolyte, you command the respect of those who share your faith, and you can perform the religious ceremonies of your deity.
-Whenever you spend a downtime round at a temple, shrine, or other established presence of your faith, you gain Rest and Repairs and holy water for free.
+Whenever you spend a downtime round at a temple, shrine, or other established presence of your faith, at the start of the downtime round, you gain ⛁ and holy water.
+Bonus coins awarded through this feature may only be spent on rest and repairs.

 ## Outlaw